AstroMined/quiz-app/repo_summary.md

 @pytest.fixture(scope="session")
 def test_app(db_session):
+    """
+    Fixture for creating a FastAPI test client.

+    This fixture overrides the `get_db` dependency with the test database session.
+    It yields the FastAPI app and cleans up the dependency overrides after the tests are finished.

+    Yields:
+        FastAPI: The FastAPI app instance.
+    """
     app.dependency_overrides[get_db] = lambda: db_session
     yield app
     app.dependency_overrides.clear()

 @pytest.fixture(scope="session")
 def client(test_app):
+    """
+    Fixture for creating a FastAPI test client.

+    This fixture creates a test client using the FastAPI app fixture.
+    It yields the test client object.

+    Yields:
+        TestClient: The FastAPI test client.
+    """
     with TestClient(test_app) as c:
         yield c

 @pytest.fixture(scope="session")
 def test_user(db_session):
+    """
+    Fixture for creating a test user.

+    This fixture creates a new user in the test database using random credentials.
+    It yields the user object and password, and removes the user from the database after the tests are finished.

+    Yields:
+        tuple: A tuple containing the user object and password.
+    """
     db = db_session
     username = random_lower_string()
     password = random_lower_string()